skirdey/voicerestore/README.md

 pip install torch torchaudio jaxtyping einops x-transformers torchdiffeq gateloop-transformer
 ```

-- Download pre-trained checkpoint and place it into checkpoints folder.
-(TODO: will be released soon)
+- [Download pre-trained checkpoint](https://drive.google.com/drive/folders/1uBJNp4mrPJQY9WEaiTI9u09IsRg1lAPR?usp=sharing) and place it into checkpoints folder. **NOTE: This checkpoint is very early in the training.
+The model will be updated further as it trains.**

 - Quick test: run below script should run on the test_input.wav file in the repository.
 The restored audio will be saved as test_output.wav.
 ```bash